 Widely recognized as the premier juried photography show in Bucks County, the exhibition showcases 136 works of fine art photography selected from more than 1,100 submissions.
 Juror Bob Krist, internationally acclaimed for his photographic work for National Geographic and Smithsonian, was “blown away by the breadth and depth of the work.”

 The prestigious exhibition celebrates and promotes the fine art of photography.
 Award winners will be announced when the show opens.
-The complete list of the accepted artists is posted here.

 The members’ show features the works of the passionate photographers responsible for mounting the juried show and sharing their time and talents throughout the year.
 Once just a dream, the members’ show became a reality in 2021.
 You can view last year’s show here.